VV0JC13CH/bitstudio.dev/content/pages/about.md

 bitStudio is just a one-man-site, so if you want to follow up content on this site, you can follow me as well.

-If you have any questions, doubts or maybe you found error in article, don't hesitate to send me an email at wojciech@bitstudio.dev.
+If you have any questions, doubts or maybe you found error in article, don't hesitate to send me message.